donbr/datahub-pkm-rag-evals/rag-evaluation-with-ragas.md

 * **Tool Call Accuracy:**
   * *Definition:* This metric evaluates the agent's proficiency in identifying the correct tools, invoking them with the appropriate arguments, and doing so in the correct sequence required to fulfill a given task or sub-task.59
-  * *Calculation:* It requires the user\_input that triggered the agent, the actual sequence of tool calls made by the agent (tool\_calls), and an ideal or reference\_tool\_calls sequence.60 The metric compares the agent's tool call sequence (including tool names, arguments, and order) against the reference sequence.
-By default, comparison uses exact string matching.60 If the agent's sequence perfectly matches the reference sequence, the score is 1.0; otherwise, it is 0\.60 Customization is possible, for instance, using semantic similarity metrics to compare natural language arguments instead of exact matching.60
+  * *Calculation:* It requires the user_input that triggered the agent, the actual sequence of tool calls made by the agent (tool_calls), and an ideal or reference_tool_calls sequence.60 The metric compares the agent's tool call sequence (including tool names, arguments, and order) against the reference sequence.
+By default, comparison uses exact string matching.60 If the agent's sequence perfectly matches the reference sequence, the score is 1.0; otherwise, it is 0.60 Customization is possible, for instance, using semantic similarity metrics to compare natural language arguments instead of exact matching.60
   * *Importance:* This is critical for agents, particularly those using the ReAct framework, that rely heavily on external tools.
 It verifies whether the agent is interacting correctly with its environment and using its available capabilities as intended.
 Incorrect tool use is a common failure mode in complex agents.
 Assessing the process (tool calls) is as important as assessing the final outcome.
 * **Agent Goal Accuracy:**
   * *Definition:* This metric assesses whether the agent, through its entire sequence of thoughts, actions, and generations, ultimately succeeded in achieving the user's intended goal or completing the requested task.38